 - team: This will match against the team (e.g. Product, Engineering, Marketing, etc.) the object's owner is a part of.

 - is:discoverable: This will match only discoverable objects.

 - is:dashboard: This will return only dashboards.

 If you have created a search that you would like to be more accessible, you can save it as a bookmark.
 To do so, create enter your desired tags and click "+Bookmark" in the top right.

 After you name and save your bookmark, it will become a new tab.

 Your bookmarks can be edited and deleted in the "Manage" section.

 Objects cannot be deleted and are instead archived so that they are marked as deprecated.
 To find your archived charts, type in the search box "is:archived".
 This is true for archived dashboards as well.

-To only search for a dashboards that are unlisted or un-discoverable, type in the search box "is:unlisted".
+To only search for dashboards that are unlisted, type in the search box "is:unlisted".
 If you are a manager or an admin, you are able to see all unlisted objects for the entire organization.
 For more information on user permissions, click here.

 Specific Chart Types